-Being a bereaved parent (and there are many of us even though we’re still a minority) gives us a bird’s eye view into the pain just about anyone else could be suffering from.
+Being a bereaved parent (and there are many of us) gives us a bird’s eye view into the pain of just about anyone else.
 And, while our experiences may be different, pain is pain.
-Most of us deep down, want to heal from the worst of our hurtful experiences, even if we don’t have access to the right healing method or even know what it is that we need to heal.
+Most of us deep down, want to heal from our hurtful experiences, even if we don’t have access to the right healing method or know what we need to heal.

 THE POWER OF RELIEF

-When I discovered the power of relief a few years ago, when I was forced into a work disability from my then job, but couldn’t yet make the bigger changes for my life that I really needed, I began to experience a certain freedom in my healing that I hadn’t felt before.
-In fact, when I did start to feel relief by implementing the smaller changes in my life that I could create at that moment, it helped me see just how much I had been pushing myself for years to be and do more than I ever really could.
-Which is part of what had driven me to go on a disability in the first place.
+When I discovered the power of relief a few years ago after being forced into a work disability from my then job, though I couldn’t yet make the bigger changes for my life that I desperately needed, I began to experience freedom in my healing that I hadn’t felt before.
+Finding relief rather than aiming for big results helped me recognize just how much I had been pushing myself to do more than I really could, and start implementing smaller changes in my life to recover from all that had driven me to go on disability in the first place.

-Anyone who wants to heal from pain or transform just to be the best that they can be knows that this requires we make changes to our life.
-Always, this means letting go of something in exchange for something else we hope will bring us more of whatever it is we are looking for.
-However, we can’t always be making bigger changes in our life for any number of reasons.
-It could be that the timing isn’t right because we aren’t quite ready for the change.
-We may have responsibilities we can’t get out of or the impact on loved ones may be significant.
-In the worst case, it may be because we are afraid to let go of the pain that we’ve become accustomed to (anyone grieving a difficult loss knows all about this) or it is fear holding us back.
+Anyone who wants to heal from pain knows it requires making changes to our life.
+Which means letting go of something in exchange for something else that is better for us.
+However, we can’t always be making big changes to our life.
+The timing may not be right.
+We may be afraid and not ready for change.
+We may have responsibilities we can’t get out of or the impact of our changes may be hard on our loved ones.
+Worst case, we may have to wait for change because we are afraid to let go of the pain we’ve become used to.
+Anyone grieving difficult loss knows all about this.

-So, when we can’t be always making the bigger life changes we are certain will bring us the money, happiness, better job, new relationship or whatever else it is we are looking for, it’s less stressful and more practical to focus on what would bring us the greatest amount of relief, and start making those changes that are within our ability to make.
+When we can’t be always making the bigger life changes we are certain will bring us the money, happiness, better job, new relationship or whatever else we are looking for, it’s more practical to focus on what would bring us the greatest relief and start making the changes that are within our ability to make.